dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 ## Executive summary

 In today's rapidly changing software world, the ability to adapt and evolve the software architecture is **crucial** for success.
-The readiness for change is a key factor in ensuring a product can meet evolving business and product requirements in the high-tech industry.
+The readiness for change is a **key** factor in ensuring a product can meet evolving business and product requirements in the high-tech industry.

-However, uncontrolled architecture drifts and erosions pose significant risks to a product's success.
+However, uncontrolled **architecture drifts** and **erosions** pose significant risks to a product's success.
 These drifts can result in the loss of expected extensibility and hinder the adoption of a product as the user base grows.
 Identifying and addressing these drifts is often done through complex and time-consuming manual architecture reviews, relying on experienced architects to assess the software architecture.

-Despite the importance of manual reviews, they have limitations in terms of efficiency and coverage.
+Despite the importance of **manual reviews**, they have limitations in terms of efficiency and coverage.
 Human factors can influence the identification of architectural issues, leading to inconsistencies and potentially missing critical problems.

-To overcome these challenges, there is a need for automated solutions that can detect architecture drift and erosion more effectively.
+To overcome these challenges, there is a need for automated solutions that can detect **architecture drift** and **erosion** more effectively.
 By leveraging automated tools and processes, organizations can achieve better outcomes in terms of identifying and preventing architectural issues.

-This white paper explores the concept of detecting architectural gaps with automation.
+This white paper explores the concept of **detecting architectural gaps with automation**.
-It covers the impact of architecture drift and erosion on the business, the limitations of manual reviews, and the benefits of automating architecture checks.
-Additionally, it discusses specific considerations related to compliance, data security, DevOps, and more when evaluating architecture review solutions.
+It covers the impact of **architecture drift** and **erosion** on the business, the limitations of **manual reviews**, and the benefits of automating architecture checks.
+Additionally, it discusses specific considerations related to **compliance**, **data security**, **DevOps**, and more when evaluating architecture review solutions.
 The paper also provides use case scenarios to illustrate what automated architecture checks can look like in practice.

-By adopting automated architecture review solutions, organizations can improve their ability to identify and address architectural gaps, ensuring the stability, scalability, and maintainability of their software systems.
+By adopting **automated architecture review** solutions, organizations can improve their ability to identify and address architectural gaps, ensuring the stability, scalability, and maintainability of their software systems.

 ## Detecting Architectural Gaps with Automation